My Breakup in the Vortex

 Like, I would have expected that in having a new ex I’d feel quite single and open to possibilities – “available” in some sense – since I wasn’t in a committed relationship.

 And yet, the opposite has happened.
 I couldn’t have less interest in other men.
-That surprises me – to feel a deeper level of commitment in a supposedly “uncommitted” relationship.
+That surprises me (I am a libra sun after all) to feel a deeper level of commitment in a supposedly “uncommitted” relationship.